7 Biota

 7.2.2 Macrofauna

 Macrofauna are those soil-dwelling animals with a body width of ~2 - 20 mm.
-This includes some critical ‘ecosystem engineers’ such as earthworms, ants, and termites.
-These species are capable of moving huge volumes of soil around over time, and often alter the soil structure, particle size distribution and chemical status as they do.
-The influence of these animals is generally captured in a soil description as ‘secondary biological features’ (Section 17.5).
+The influence of these animals is generally captured in a soil description as ‘secondary biological features’ (Section 16.5).
+In New Zealand, soil bioturbation by macrofauna has been relatively minimal, excepting some native dung beetles.

 7.2.3 Meso- and Microfauna